metamorph-inc/openmeta-mms/docs/appendices/reference/reference.rst

 and sometimes let the user specify some of their own.

-Constraints put limits on properties and parameters in order to filter out too expensive, unwanted, or out of stock components from the possible range of designs.
+Constraints put limits on properties and parameters in order to filter out too expensive, unwanted, or out-of-stock components from the possible range of designs.
 This range is called the Design Space, and the separate designs are configurations.